ScriptsOfTribute/.github/profile/README.md

-The paper describing the competition is on [arXiv](https://arxiv.org/abs/2305.08234).
+The paper describing the competition is on [arXiv](https://arxiv.org/abs/2305.08234) (updated for 2024 edition).

-Detailed rules of the competition will be described in [this section](#ieee-conference-on-games-2024).
+Detailed rules of the competition are described in [this section](#ieee-conference-on-games-2024).

 ![](https://i.imgur.com/PFgkFLm.png)